stzendejo/VersionOne.SDK.NET.ObjectModel/DEVELOPING.md

-# Developers Guide to VersionOne SDK.NET ObjectModel Library
+# Developers Guide to VersionOne .NET Object Model

 ## How to build the library from source